Article V. MEMBERSHIP IN CHAPTERS

 for active membership of that particular membership classification.
 Individual lifetime memberships are $30.00.

-Each chapter may select two persons each year for honorary membership.
+Each chapter may select two persons each induction for honorary membership.
 Students that do not meet the Phi Alpha criteria are not eligible for honorary membership.
 This recognition is available to persons outside the program who have

 Student Support Membership